nekrut/BMMB554/hugo/content/post/topic1.md

 * "A new method for sequencing DNA" by Maxam and Gilbert ([1977](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC392330/pdf/pnas00024-0174.pdf))

 Complete [this Quiz](https://goo.gl/forms/V6xQ1DMsWPc27yZq1).
 You have a week (until the midnight of Sept 6) to finish it.

-# Next Generation Sequencing (NGS) is our next topic

-To be posted Sept 1.